 $154 billion * 6% primarily focused on climate change / 25 years = $369 million per year.
 It might be higher than the 25-year average now, because of increasing awareness of climate change, but it might also be lower, because Trump.
 I have low confidence in the exact estimate but I think this is the right order of magnitude.

 In 2017, the foundation of billionaire William Hewlett (think Hewlett-Packard) pledged $600 million to fight climate change.
 One gift by one guy was almost twice the entire US federal government’s yearly spending on climate issues.

 This isn’t some parable on how mighty billionaires have become or how much power they have accrued.
-Mr. Hewlett’s budget is still only one ten-thousandth the size of the government’s.
-It’s not that he’s anywhere near government-sized, it’s just that the government doesn’t care at all, so a billionaire can outspend them if he cares a little.
+The government’s budget is still 10,000 times bigger than Mr. Hewlett’s.
+It’s not that he’s anywhere near government-sized, it’s just that the government doesn’t care at all about solving these kinds of problems, so a billionaire can outspend them if he cares a little.

 Thanks to Hewlett and a few other people like him, I calculate that about 3% of billionaire philanthropy goes to climate change, compared to 0.01% of the federal budget.